jayam-joshi/Hand-Gesture-recognition/README.md

 ### Thresholding
 To detect the hand region from the difference image, difference image is thresholded, so that only the hand region becomes visible and pixels of all unwanted regions are set to zero.
 ![Capture](https://user-images.githubusercontent.com/82452505/138595329-dad9b00f-3599-4408-b174-29a6de13fa7f.PNG)
+###contribution
+There is scope to improve frame rate at which hand gesture is detected so that model can be used efficiently in real time applications.